-As at December 31, 2023, the Credit Union's macroeconomic forecast is slightly better than the economic forecast as at December 31, 2022.
-Inflation is lower and job vacancies have eased however lending rates and debt-to-income are high.
-Economic uncertainty remains.
+As at December 31, 2024, the Credit Union's macroeconomic forecast is more positive than the economic forecast as at December 31, 2023.
+Lending rates have declined significantly, and inflation has eased, however, lower immigration targets and potential tariffs may affect growth and inflation.

-The forward-looking macroeconomic scenario described below reflects the Credit Union's best estimate as at December 31, 2023.
-To the extent that the evolving environment may result in future forecasts that differ from those used in the ECL estimation as at December 31, 2023, those changes will be reflected in future years.
+The forward-looking macroeconomic scenario described below reflects the Credit Union's best estimate as at December 31, 2024.
+To the extent that the evolving environment may result in future forecasts that differ from those used in the ECL estimation as at December 31, 2024, those changes will be reflected in future years.

-The primary macroeconomic variable that is the most sensitive in impacting ECL over the next 12-months and the remaining forecast period; thereafter, used to estimate ECL is the BC unemployment rate.
+The primary macroeconomic variable that is the most sensitive in impacting ECL over the next 12-months and the remaining forecast period; thereafter, used to estimate ECL is the British Columbia unemployment rate.